rspeer/wordfreq/README.md

 ## License

-`wordfreq` is freely redistributable under the MIT license (see `MIT-LICENSE.txt`), and it includes data files that may be redistributed under a Creative Commons Attribution-ShareAlike 4.0 license (<https://creativecommons.org/licenses/by-sa/4.0/>).
+`wordfreq` is freely redistributable under the Apache license (see `LICENSE.txt`), and it includes data files that may be redistributed under a Creative Commons Attribution-ShareAlike 4.0 license (<https://creativecommons.org/licenses/by-sa/4.0/>).